BudDavis/rhel_centos_8_ada_compiler_rpm/README.md

 obvious, isn't it.**

+DO NOT USE THESE INSTRUCTIONS.
+SOME RPM's ARE MISSING!
+THANKS GITHUB.....

 at first glance, it is as simple as setting the 'build_ada' flag to 1 in the spec file and rebuilding.  i found it to be a rather daunting process.